|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Whether you are vegan or lactose intolerant, you may find yourself having to go without traditional Italian favorites, such as lasagna, stuffed shells, and ravioli.
-But avoid no more!
-It's easy to make a ricotta cheese substitute with tofu, with just a handful of ingredients and a prep time of 5 minutes.
+Whether you're vegan or lactose intolerant, you may find yourself having to go without traditional Italian favorites, such as lasagna, stuffed shells, and ravioli.
+But this easy ricotta substitute will give your pasta dishes such great texture and fantastic flavor that your omnivore friends wouldn't even know they're not eating dairy.

 While not all vegan ricotta cheese recipes call for nutritional yeast, don't skip it here—this ingredient adds a cheesy flavor to the dish.
-Sometimes vegan tofu recipes call for almonds or nuts, but this particular version is nut-free (though not seed-free, as tahini is the paste of sesame seeds) making it appropriate for people with nut allergies.
+Some similar recipes call for almonds or nuts, but this particular version is nut-free (though not seed-free, as tahini is the paste of sesame seeds), making it appropriate for people with nut allergies.
 It's also gluten-free for those who are sensitive to gluten or have Celiac disease.

 - 14 ounces firm or extra-firm tofu (drained and crumbled)